-The 20 notes, the 20 notes and the 20 notes will each constitute a separate new series of debt securities that will be issued under the Indenture dated as of October 4, 2004, as amended by the Tenth Supplemental Indenture thereto dated June 30, 2007 (which we refer to as, as so amended, the "Base Indenture"), and as supplemented by the Thirty-Fourth Supplemental Indenture to be dated the date of delivery of the notes (which supplemental indenture we refer to as the "Supplemental Indenture" and, together with the Base Indenture, the "Indenture"), among Enterprise Products Operating LLC (successor to Enterprise Products Operating L.P.), as issuer (which we refer to as the "Issuer"), Enterprise Products Partners L.P., as parent guarantor (which we refer to as the "Subsidiary Guarantors") and Wells Fargo Bank, National Association, as trustee (which we refer to as the "Trustee").
+The 20 notes will constitute a new series of debt securities that will be issued under the Indenture dated as of October 4, 2004, as amended by the Tenth Supplemental Indenture thereto dated June 30, 2007 (which we refer to as, as so amended, the "Base Indenture"), and as supplemented by the Thirty-Fifth Supplemental Indenture to be dated the date of delivery of the notes (which supplemental indenture we refer to as the "Supplemental Indenture," except as otherwise indicated below with respect to the 2030 notes, and, together with the Base Indenture, the "Indenture"), among Enterprise Products Operating LLC (successor to Enterprise Products Operating L.P.), as issuer (which we refer to as the "Issuer"), Enterprise Products Partners L.P., as parent guarantor (which we refer to as the "Parent Guarantor"), any subsidiary guarantors party thereto (which we refer to as the "Subsidiary Guarantors") and Wells Fargo Bank, National Association, as trustee (which we refer to as the "Trustee").
+The 2030 notes represent a reopening of the Issuer's 2.800% Senior Notes AAA due 2030.
+The Issuer issued \$1.0 billion in aggregate principal amount of this series on January 15, 2020 pursuant to the Base Indenture as supplemented by the Thirty-Fourth Supplemental Indenture dated as of January 15, 2020 (the "Thirty-Fourth Supplemental Indenture") among the Issuer, the Parent Guarantor, any Subsidiary Guarantors party thereto and the Trustee.
+The 2030 notes offered hereby will form a single series with the original notes of that series, will trade under the same CUSIP number, and will have the same terms as to status, redemption or otherwise as the original notes of that series.
+The 2030 notes offered hereby will be issued under the Base Indenture as supplemented by the Thirty-Fourth Supplemental Indenture.
+With respect to the 2030 notes, all references in this prospectus supplement to the "Supplemental Indenture" shall refer to the Thirty-Fourth Supplemental Indenture.